 On December 6, 2010, Solomon Schechter Day School of Essex and Union was officially named Golda Och Academy.
 Golda Och and her husband, Dr. Michael Och, were among the founders of the Solomon Schechter Day School of Essex and Union in 1965.

 Until her death on January 10, 2010, Golda Och was involved in the life of the school on many levels.
-“Golda did it all – she took on every role here and brought her incredible energy and commitment to every aspect of the school,” said Head of School Rabbi Joyce Raynor.
+“Golda did it all – she took on every role here and brought her incredible energy and commitment to every aspect of the school,” said former Head of School Rabbi Joyce Raynor.
 Golda Och played a pivotal part in our school’s development, taking on many positions in the school over the years.
 She served three terms as Board President from 1979 to 1982 and was the school’s business manager for 10 years.
 Mrs. Och also taught Jewish history and was a president of the Parents’ Association.
-Her three children – Daniel, Susan and Jonathan – attended Schechter.
-Today, one of her nine grandchildren attends the school.
+Her three children – Daniel, Susan and Jonathan – attended Schechter, and one of her nine grandchildren, Emily, graduated in 2013.

 In addition to her formal roles, Mrs. Och was a valued advisor, respected mentor and beloved friend to generations of Schechter leaders, teachers, families and students.
 “Golda Och personified everything that is best in our school,” said Rabbi Raynor, adding, “She inspired both her students and her colleagues to strive to reach their potential.
 Through her personal integrity, values, ethics and wisdom, Golda Och served as a role model to all who knew her.”